seblavoie/sublime-extendscript/README.md

+# Deprecated

+This package is deprecated and I would suggest using Adobe's official [Extendscript Debugger](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug) instead.

 # ExtendScript for Sublime Text

 A plugin to help with ExtendScript development workflow.
 It's really basic but it might be helpful.
 Feel free to contribute!